rxue/azure_pig/README.md

     4. In the **Pricing** configuration tab, choose the amount of nodes you intend to use
     5. In the **Resource Group** tab, choose *Use existing* and then select also *pigtest* as the resource group

-4. Now that HDInsight Cluster is created, go to configure the Anaconda so that Python can have access to it
+5. Now that HDInsight Cluster is created, go to configure the Anaconda so that Python can have access to it
+  1. Run the config_anaconda.sh through **Script Actions**

+## Automation Solution
+* Billing starts once a cluster is created and stops when the cluster is deleted and is pro-rated per minute. (ref: <https://azure.microsoft.com/en-us/pricing/details/hdinsight/>)
+*